Edward Norman Hay: Death and legacy

-Barry Burgess describes Hay's music as having expert orchestration and tonal harmony, described in Hay's own words as "largely diatonic with chromatic decoration in a free modern manner".
-Burgess also detects the influence of Irish folksongs in his melodic style.
+Barry Burgess described Hay's music as having expert orchestration and tonal harmony, described in Hay's own words as "largely diatonic with chromatic decoration in a free modern manner".
+Burgess also detected the influence of Irish folksongs in his melodic style.

 The BBC broadcast a modern performance of Dunluce in March 1987 by the Ulster Orchestra, conducted by Maurice Handford.
 The 1921 cantata The Wind Among the Reeds (setting Yeats) was given what was billed as its first performance on 7 September 1995 by soprano Melanie Armitstead, the chorus of the Belfast Philharmonic Society and the Ulster Orchestra, conducted by John Lubbock.
-And a new performance of the String Quartet in A in by the Bingham Quartet was broadcast in October 1995.
+And a new performance of the String Quartet in A by the Bingham Quartet was broadcast in October 1995.
 In 2002, his work was performed at Ulster Hall, and his sons were there to hear it.